adhikarisushant/invoice-app/README.md

 ```

-Then, run the json server:
+Then, run the json server watch mode in one terminal:

 ```bash
 npm run db
 ```

-Then, run the development server:
+After, run the development server on other terminal:

 ```bash
 npm run dev